 - Vanilla: There's a reason vanilla is found in almost every baking recipe - vanilla naturally enhances the flavor in everything.
 Without it, your scones will taste bland and flat.

-- Cinnamon And Nutmeg: Warm and earthy, these are the spices that give this recipe that amazing pumpkin pie flavor.
+- Ground Cinnamon And Nutmeg: Warm and earthy, these are the spices that give this recipe that amazing pumpkin pie flavor.

 - Soy Milk: I always use soya milk in baking because it has the highest protein content of all the plant-based milks.

 - Pumpkin Puree: Buy pumpkin puree, not pumpkin pie filling.
 You'll have over half the can left.
 Put it in an airtight container and freeze it.
-Or, try my pumpkin and chocolate muffins.

 - Icing Sugar: A little bit of icing sugar mixed with water or your favorite plant based milk, is all you need to make the perfect glaze.

-How To Make Perfect Vegan Scones:
+🥣How To Make Perfect Vegan Pumpkin Scones

 - Clear out a spot in your freezer that's big enough for your baking tray.
 Preheat your oven to 220 C (450 F), and line a baking sheet with parchment paper.